wene37/WeConnect-SolarManager/README.md

 To install an updated version of WeConnect-SolarManager, just run `./WeConnect-SolarManager/bin/pip install WeConnect-SolarManager --upgrade` from user's home directory.
 After that you have to restart the service by running init command above again.
 Please note that with an upgrade the `config.txt` will be overwritten.
 You can copy this to a file `config.txt.user`, which will be used then.
 But in this case you have to care about new and changed settings by yourself.

+**HINT:** If you are upgrading from an older version not using python's virtual environments, please remove the old version manually and start installation from new.

 # Documentation
 ## Configuration
 In the config.txt file you find different entries you can or have to change.